bohendo/blog-content/crypto/opsec.md

 Several important accounts are protected with a 2FA Device.

-Important 2FA backup codes are written down in :scroll: paper wallets.
+Important 2FA backup codes are written down in paper wallets.

 A couple *very* important ones (see [The Hangover Scenario](#the-hangover-scenario)) are also in my brain wallet.